Syria dispute boosts risk of US and Russia clash - Journal du Cameroun

 “The big concern here is always mistakes, unintended consequences,” said Zilberman.
 “Especially if they’re considering hitting a wider range of targets than they did last time.”

+In February this year, US forces working alongside Kurdish militia in the east of Syria clashed with regime forces and killed scores of Russians working as mercenaries.

+“In Syria, a handful of weeks ago, the Russians met their match and a couple hundred Russians were killed,” outgoing CIA chief Mike Pompeo boasted Thursday, at a Senate hearing.

-But, despite the Kremlin’s stern words, few expect Russia to seek confrontation.
-At the weekend, Israeli jets hit a Syrian airbase housing Iranian forces and Russia did nor respond.
+Despite the Kremlin’s stern words, few expect Russia to seek confrontation in Syria.
+At the weekend, Israeli jets hit a Syrian airbase housing Iranian forces and Russia did not respond.

 Nevertheless, experts say the Russian “red line” would be the safety of its own forces, which are based alongside their Syrian and sometimes Iranian comrades in many areas of western Syria.